Kanishkumar-K/Calibraint/Milestone3/README.md

 ---

 ## 5. Accessibility:
-Accessibility in HTML ensures that web content is usable by people with disabilities.
-It involves using semantic HTML, ARIA (Accessible Rich Internet Applications) attributes, and best practices to improve the accessibility of web page
+Accessibility in HTML involves using semantic HTML, ARIA (Accessible Rich Internet Applications) attributes, and best practices to improve the accessibility of web page

 - Semantic HTML uses elements that provide meaning and context to the content, making it more accessible and easier to understand.